Cleaning & Grooming

 Only your vet can accurately determine whether your dog has Hanging Tongue Syndrome or not, and whether she is in pain from it or not.

-To ensure that your dog’s tongue does not become too dry or cracked you can do the following:
+To ensure that your dog’s tongue does not become too dry or cracked you can do the following 3 things daily:

-• Apply a small amount of olive oil all over your dog’s tongue to keep it lubricated.
+Apply a small amount of olive oil all over your dog’s tongue to keep it lubricated.
 You may need to do this a few times a day.
-(Bonus: it’s also good for a dog’s dry skin and coat!)
+(Bonus: it’s also good for your dog’s dry skin and coat!)

 Signs To Watch For